dartsatlas/broadcast.dartsatlas.com/index.md

 ### Broadcast Booth

-The Broadcast Booth offers deep insights into an in-progress match.
-If the match is part of a season then the players' season standings and stats will be present at the top.
-The live scoreboard is embedded on the left side of the screen, while the right side contains realtime match stats updated after each throw.
+The Broadcast Booth is meant to be the broadcaster's view into the match.
+Designed to be displayed full-screen in a secondary monitor beside your video feed(s), the booth offers valuable insights and full leg history for your match.
+If the match is part of a season then the players' season standings and stats will be rendered at the top.
+The live scoreboard is embedded on the left side of the screen, while the right side contains leg counts and match stats.

 ![Screenshot of broadcast booth](images/broadcast_booth.png)